 USP <797> Regulations For Pharmaceutical Labs & Sterile Compounding

-IV rooms, often used in hospital and pharmacy applications, are a place for the sterile preparation of IV medications.
+USP <797> is a widely recognized standard in the healthcare industry, and it is used by pharmacies, hospitals, and other healthcare facilities to help ensure the safety and quality of sterile medications.
 Under the revised USP <797> regulations, compounded sterile preparations (CSPs) are requiring stricter adherence to federal regulations and protocols.

 Maintaining strict adherence to FDA regulations and other governing institutions is important to pharmacists and all compounding personnel in: